The Best Things to do in the Scenic Rim: Where to Eat, Stay & Play

 Tamborine Rainforest Skywalk

-To see Tamborine in a whole new way, the Rainforest Skywalk is one of the best things to do in the Scenic Rim.
-The entire walk is just 1.5 kilometres, traversing forest floor trails, 300-metres of sky-high bridges and a 40-metre cantilever bridge that gazes down at the rainforest and creek below from a thirty metre high vantage point.
+The Rainforest Skywalk takes in some of the best views in the area and covers 1.5 kilometres.
+You’ll traverse forest floor trails, 300 metres of sky-high bridges and a 40-metre cantilever bridge that gazes down at the rainforest and creek below from a 30 metre high vantage point.

-The walk begins from the Eco-Gallery, where you can explore Australian rainforest flora and fauna, which might just give you a clue on what you might spot on your walk.
+The walk begins from the Eco-Gallery, where you can explore Australian rainforest flora and fauna, which might just give you a clue about what you might spot on your walk.

 333 Geissmann Drive, Mount Tamborine